Azure-Samples/azure-python-labs/4-postgres-citus/README.md

 select pg_size_pretty(citus_total_relation_size('time_series_250421_to_290421'));
 ```

 That worked nicely.
 We'll come back to that sort of aggregation in a bit, but for now we will see the benefit that we get with Columnar storage introduced with Citus 10.
-We have partitioned `time_series` table into two- `time_series_250421_to_290421` for old data and `time_series_300421_to_040521` for more recent data.
+We have partitioned `time_series` table into two- `time_series_250421_to_290421` that holds data from 25 April till 29 April 2021 and `time_series_300421_to_040521` holds more recent data from 30 April till 04 May 2021.
 As data grows, you can compress your old partitions to save storage cost just by running below simple command:

 ```sql
 SELECT alter_table_set_access_method('time_series_250421_to_290421', 'columnar');
 ```

 Check the table size again post compression now.
 See the difference that **Columnar** brings in.
 If you noticed, relation `time_series` now has both columnar storage as well as row-based storage.
 This is what we call as `HTAP`- wherein the same database can be used for both analytical and transactional workloads.